-Provide an introduction to the job…not the company.
-We will speak about the importance of an effective Job Title in much more detail later on, but this short statement should briefly outline both the title and a perfunctory overview of what the position entails.
+Provide an introduction to the job, not the company.
+We will speak about the importance of an effective Job Title in much more detail later on.
+This short statement should briefly outline both the title and a perfunctory overview of what the position entails.
 Your advert has 20 seconds or approximately 2 sentences before your applicant moves on, so make them count!

 An outline of the roles and responsibilities

 Read through the job description given to you by your client and pick out up to 7 of the main tasks which the successful applicant will be expected to undertake.
 If possible, it is good practice to relate these to a particular business objective.
-By doing so, you will give your candidate a vision of where they fit into the bigger picture and will enable them to picture where this position sits in the company plan.
+By doing so, you will give your candidate a vision of where they fit into the bigger picture.
+It will also enable them to picture where this position sits in the company plan.